Mastering Creek Fishing for Crappie: Top Tips and Techniques

 • Use live bait: Live bait such as minnows or worms can be very effective when fishing for crappie in a creek.
 Use a small hook and a bobber to keep the bait at the right depth.

-• Pay attention to the water temperature: If it has been cool recently Crappie are likely to be more active in warmer water, at the same time if it is in the dead of summer, crappie may seek out deeper cooler waters.
+• Pay attention to the water temperature: If it has been cool recently Crappie are likely to be more active in warmer water, at the same time if it is in the dead of summer, or the middle of the day, crappie may seek out deeper cooler waters.
 Look for areas of the creek where the water might have slight changes in temperatures.
 Fish both temperatures.
-These areas include smaller streams feeding into the main creek, as well as slower moving water or deeper areas.
+These areas include smaller streams feeding into the main creek, as well as slower-moving water or deeper areas.

 • Be patient: Fishing for crappie can require patience, especially when fishing along a creek.
 It may take some time to find the right spot and the right bait, so make to sure to try a few different baits, techniques, and locations, but most of all don’t give up too quickly.